nas5w/interview-guide/docs/after-the-interview.md

 <star />

-## Immediately after the interivew
+## Immediately after the interview

 Generally, I send a follow-up email to my recruiter _immediately_ after the interview.
 In this email, I'll let them know that I appreciate all the work they did to facilitate my interview process, I'll let them know that I enjoyed the process (only if I thought it was a good process and the interviewers were good), and that I'm really looking forward to hearing back about the position.
 If your recruiter hasn't yet told you how long it takes to make a decision, this is a good time to ask.